St. John's International School (Belgium): Softball

 In 2006 and 2008, the St. John's softball team won the Div.
 2 Softball ISST's.

 Football

 Girls

 In 2007, the Varsity Girls squad won the Division II Football ISSTs in Vienna, beating Cairo American College 4-1 in the final.
 In the following years, they have achieved respectable results in Division I, placing 4th place in 2009, and 6th in 2010.

 In 2013 the Varsity Girls squad came in third place for Division I Football ISSTs in London, beating TASIS 3-0.
 The team finished the tournament with three shutouts in five games, only conceding four goals.
-Players included; Juniors Kate Gerlach and Charlotte Scott (captain) and Sophomores Gabrielle Brocious and Isabel Roche (captain).